Japan shares rise on robust U.S. data, China worries cap gains

 TOKYO, Dec 9 (Reuters) - Japanese shares rose on Monday following robust U.S. jobs data, although gains were limited on concerns about Chinese economy and as the deadline for U.S. tariffs on Chinese goods nears.

-The Nikkei 225 index rose 0.24% to 23,410.68 by 0147 GMT, with consumer discretionary and industrial sectors leading gains.
+The Nikkei 225 index ended Monday up 0.33% at 23,430.70, with consumer discretionary and industrial sectors leading gains.
 The benchmark is up for a third straight session.

 Data on Friday showed the U.S. economy created the most new jobs in 10 months and the jobless rate fell to the lowest in nearly half a century.